fukugit/example-fontawesome-in-sass-with-webpack/README.md

 ```
 <br/>

-### Unfixed
+### There is NOT fixed problem
 ### Problem 1 (Not appear FontAesome icon in Sass)
 I tried to use ```$fa-var-twitter``` provided by FontAwesome but it does not appear at Webpage.
-It was displayed the shape of an empty square instead.
+It was displayed a shape of an empty square instead.
-I ask someone this issue in [stackoverflow](https://stackoverflow.com/questions/69013214/fontawesome-icon-in-sass-with-webpack-is-not-displayed).
+I raised that in [stackoverflow](https://stackoverflow.com/questions/69013214/fontawesome-icon-in-sass-with-webpack-is-not-displayed).
 <br/>

 ## Project Structure